-The Central Business District (downtown area) is located in approximately a twelve square block area divided by state Highway 211 running east and west, and by Molalla Avenue running north and south.
+The Central Business District (downtown area) is located in an approximately twelve-square-block area divided by state Highway 211 running east and west, and by Molalla Avenue running north and south.
 The area is bound on the east, north and south by residences, and to the west by a large industrial complex.
-The CBD has seen rapid decrease in shopping since the construction of a large-scale shopping center at the junction of Highway 211 and Highway 213.
 For this reason the City has developed with this Comprehensive Plan the tools to provide the necessary elements to help the CBD to thrive.
 The CBD consists of small shops offering a variety of merchandise and unique shopping experiences.
-The CBD makeup includes uses such as office, theatres, restaurants, bicycle sales and repair, sports related activities and stores, fly tying shops, gun shops, boat sales, and repair activities.
+The CBD can accommodate uses such as office, theatres, restaurants, bicycle sales and repair, sports related activities and stores, fly tying shops, gun shops, boat sales, and repair activities.
 These shops should enhance the City's concept as a "Recreational Community".

 Many of the older buildings have undergone an exterior and interior upgrading which has done much in improving the overall appearance of the core area.
-Much of the "facelift" of the older commercial structures as well as the new construction has been voluntarily done in theme lending itself to the old west.
+Much of the "facelift" of the older commercial structures as well as the new construction has been voluntarily done in theme lending itself to the recreational concept.
 There is broad community support for the continuation of remodeling and new construction as indicated by letters from various community organizations and the City's desire to become a recreational center.

-The largest negative we have in the CBD is the number of blank windows in the downtown.
-The City shall seek options to lessen the impact of the vacant windows in the downtown buildings.
 Many new stores and buildings have been placed in the CBD and a great deal of redevelopment and remodeling has occurred, while maintaining the historic feel of older buildings.

 Parking is a big concern for the CBD.
 As the vacancy rate goes down a need for additional parking becomes evident.
 The City is working on new ways to increase the amount of signage showing additional downtown parking as well as searching for ways to provide additional parking areas.
 The City is currently seeking funding for a downtown revitalization plan.
 This plan will give the City the ability to identify potential downtown parking areas.
+The goal and policy framework for the CBD and potential future CPAs are outlined below.